enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 our `TicketGetFunction` Lambda function and the `POST` method calling our `TicketPostFunction` Lambda function.
 You can also see that an empty DynamoDB table was set up as well as IAM roles to allow our functions to speak to DynamoDB.

-**IMPORTANT** DyanmoDB Global Tables doesn't support the CloudFormation yet, we need to create a globl table using the console or AWS CLI (To create a global table using the console, you can refer to the '2.
-Create the DynamoDB Global Table' section under 'Console step-by-step instructions').
-Follow the steps to create a global table (SXRTickets) consisting of replica tables in the Ireland and Singapore regions using the AWS CLI.

-    aws dynamodb create-global-table \
-    --global-table-name SXRTickets \
-    --replication-group RegionName = eu-west-1 RegionName = ap-southeast-1 \
-    --region eu-west-1 \

 Now, you can confirm that your API is working by copying your API URL and appending `/ticket` to it before navigating to it into your browser.
 It should return the following: